sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/harirAmapANDe/dharmadIpikA.md

 **भूतानां भगवान् रुद्रःकुष्मांडानां विनायकः।
-सर्वेषां भगवान् ब्रह्मा देवदेवः प्रजापतिः॥४६॥****कूर्मपुराणे–१.२२.**
+सर्वेषां भगवान् ब्रह्मा देवदेवः प्रजापतिः॥४६॥कूर्मपुराणे–१.२२.**

  On a dispute arising among certain princes about the worship of the different deities the decision given by Vasishtha and other sages was:—

  The sages Vasishtha and others said to the princes that it was true that a person's deity was according to one's liking 39.
 But being worshipped with a particular object He (the deity) gives men their desired object.
 This special rule, O princes, has no exception 40.
 The deity of kings is Vishnu as well as Indra.
 The deities of Bráhmaņas are Agni, the sun, Brahmá and Ṣiva 41.
 The deity of the gods is Vishnu, of the demons the wielder of the trident i.e. Rudra.
 Soma is the deity of the Gandharvas as also of Yakshas 42.

  Vágdevi (goddess of speech) is the Deity of the Vidyadharas, Lord Hari of Siddhas, Şamkara Rudra of Rákshas, Pàrvatí of Kinnaras, 43.
 Lord Brahmà and Mahádeva holding the trident (Trișúl) are the deities of the Rishis (sages).
 The deity to be revered by women is the Goddess Umá, as are also Vishnu, Șiva and the sun, 44.
 The deities of the householders are all these.
 Brahman is the deity of the Brahmachàris (students, the sun is the deity of the Vánaprasthas and Mahesvara of the Sannyásis 45.
-The deity of the Bhútas is Lord Rudra, Vináyaka of Kushmándas, Lord Brahmá, God of Gods, Prajápati, is the deity of all 46. **Kúrma Puráṇ****a Part I. Chapter XXII**
+The deity of the Bhútas is Lord Rudra, Vináyaka of Kushmándas, Lord Brahmá, God of Gods, Prajápati, is the deity of all 46. **Kúrma Puráṇa Part I. Chapter XXII**